Australian mining state passes Aboriginal heritage protection law

 By Sonali Paul

-MELBOURNE, Dec 15 (Reuters) - Western Australia's parliament passed legislation late on Tuesday aiming to better protect Aboriginal heritage in the mining state, however indigenous groups said it did not go far enough and are now counting on changes at the national level.
+MELBOURNE, Dec 15 (Reuters) - Legislators have introduced better protection for Aboriginal heritage in the mining state of Western Australia but indigenous groups said it did not go far enough and are counting on changes at the national level.

-Indigenous heritage protection has become a major issue after global miner Rio Tinto RIO.AXRIO.L in 2020 legally destroyed culturally significant rock shelters dating back more than 46,000 years for an iron ore mine, sparking public and investor outrage.
+Protection has become a major issue after global miner Rio Tinto RIO.AX, RIO.L triggered outrage in 2020 after legally destroying culturally significant rock shelters that dated back more than 46,000 years for an iron ore mine.

-Western Australia state Premier Mark McGowan said the new legislation, which overhauled a 1972 law, took a respectful approach to managing Aboriginal cultural heritage in a state rich in mineral and energy resources on their land.
+Western Australia state Premier Mark McGowan said the legislation to improve protection adopted on Tuesday, which overhauled a 1972 law, took a respectful approach to managing cultural heritage in a state rich in mineral and energy resources on Aboriginal land.

 "Finding a balance between the protection of that rich cultural heritage and delivering on the economic potential of natural resources to ensure our state's continuing prosperity is crucial," McGowan said in a statement.